The Chimera: The Greek Monster Challenging the Imaginable

 What is the Chimera?

 The Chimera of Greek mythology is one of the most ancient Greek myths about a female monster that breathes fire.
-It’s not just a fire breathing monster because it is angry most of the time, it predominantly breathes fire because it happens to be a mind bending combination of a lion, a goat, and a dragon.
+It’s not just a fire-breathing monster because it is angry most of the time, it predominantly breathes fire because it happens to be a mind-bending combination of a lion, a goat, and a dragon.
 In some depictions, a snake is also added to the mix.

 How does that work?
 Well, the lion is the forepart of the hybrid monster.
 The middle part is attributed to the goat, while the dragon takes his place at the animal’s rear.

 Depictions where a snake is also included place the last venomous animal in the tail of our monster.
-The goat seems a bit out of place here, but I won’t argue with the Greek legend.
-After all, many of the stories in Greek mythology inform how we shape society to this day.

 Chimera’s Parents